 Short-term Investments-Short-term investments consist of investments in certificates of deposit, agency bonds and United States Treasury securities.
 Management determines the appropriate classification of these securities at the time they are acquired and evaluates the appropriateness of such classifications at each balance sheet date.
 The Company classifies its short-term investments as available-for-sale pursuant to Financial Accounting Standards Board ("FASB") Accounting Standard Codification ("ASC") 320, Investments-Debt and Equity Securities.
 Short-term investments are recorded at fair value, with unrealized gains and losses included as a component of accumulated other comprehensive income (loss) in stockholders' equity and a component of total comprehensive loss in the consolidated statements of comprehensive loss, until realized.
 Realized gains and losses are included in investment income on a specific-identification basis.
-There were no realized gains or losses on short-term investments for the three months ended March 31, 2016 and 2015.
-There was \$11 of net unrealized gains on short-term investments for the three months ended March 31, 2015.
+There were no realized gains or losses on short-term investments for the three and nine months ended September 30, 2016 and 2015.
+There was \$15 of net unrealized losses and \$13 of net unrealized gains on short-term investments for the three and nine months ended September 30, 2016, respectively.
+There were no net unrealized gains or losses on short-term investments for the three and nine months ended September 30, 2015.